By M.P. Pellicer | Stranger Than Fiction Stories

 Later Mr. King said no one had come to the ranch before the horse was found, but his wife Agnes said she saw and heard a UFO hovering over the house.

-Snippy's owner tried in vain for the police to investigate what really killed her horse, but the best she got from them was a roll of the eyes and the explanation that her horse was struck by lightening.
-Despite the fact there were no storms predicted.
-They never bothered to show up and examine the horse or the ground it'd been killed on.
+Snippy's owner tried in vain for the police to investigate what really killed her horse, but the best she got from them was a roll of the eyes.
+Their explanation was that her horse was struck by lightening, despite the fact there were no storms predicted.
+They never bothered to show up and examine the horse, or the ground it'd been killed on.

 A forestry official used a Geiger to measure radiation around the strange marks on the ground.
 The count was high, and lessened closer to the dead animal.

 Snippy's strange demise was preceded by reports from the residents of the area describing weird flying objects.
 A top-shaped object followed a man in his car, and a college student said two tires on his automobile blew out when he drove towards an unknown object in a field.

 If the police were sure that extraterrestrials were not to blame for the horse's death, there were others who were inspired by it.

 Days later Dr. John Altshuler, a pathologist was arrested by park police for trespassing after dark on the Great San Dunes National Park.
 You better believe they asked him what he was doing there, but they were not prepared for his answer which turned out to be that he was watching for UFOs.

 He asked them to keep his secret.
 They said sure, but only if he'd do them a favor and go out to the King Ranch and take a look at Snippy.
 Anxious to keep his extracurricular activities private he agreed.